 The benches have grown with our family as our toy situation has changed throughout the years.
 I have been so happy with how they have held up between the kids jumping off of them, banging them with play pots and pans, and just being in all-around high use!

-We have changed up with bins a few times to fit our families needs.
+We have changed up the bins a few times to fit our family’s needs.
 We are currently using these bins that fit perfectly, without any extra space.
 This is perfect because my kiddos have a ton of cars and trucks, so I needed large bins to hold it all.

-So I get asked all the time how to create my toy organizer IKEA benches and realized I never shared how to actually construct them!
+I am asked all the time how to create my toy organizer IKEA benches and I am excited to share with you how to construct them!
 They are very easy once you get all the materials to make them.

 How To Make Toy Organizer IKEA Benches

-We started creating these toy organizer IKEA benches by purchasing 2 Kallex shelves.
+We started creating these toy organizer IKEA benches by purchasing 2 Kallax shelves.
 Once put together, we laid the shelves on their side to act as a bench.
-We also purchased a single Kallex to go in the corner.
+We also purchased a single Kallax to go in the corner.

 I set the toy organizer IKEA benches in an L-shape against two walls.
-Next up, I needed to add some cushions to the benches.
+Next up it’s time to add some cushions to the benches.

 I measured the two benches, and went to Home Depot to purchase wood to use as the base of the cushions.
 One bench was longer due to the single Kallex in the corner.

-Once the wood was brought home, I laid them over the Kallex benches to make sure they fit.
+Once the wood was brought home, I laid them over the Kallax benches to make sure they fit.

 When I knew they were a fit, I was able to cut some foam mattress material I bought at Target.
 I bought one queen-size foam mattress cover and one twin foam mattress cover.
-I did the math, and this was by far the cheapest option!
+After doing the math, this was by far the cheapest option!

 I cut the foam with a sharp scissors.
 If you need to get your scissors sharp before you cut, just cut the scissors through aluminum foil.
 It totally makes them sharp again!